KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20.md

 						- Titania needs her alive sure, but to forgive and forget the attempt on her life?
 Never.
 Titania might not forgive her, but doesn't mean I can't.
 						- Even if Titania tried to kill me too, her hands been forced too many times, shes due for compensation.
 							- Appropriate response
-						- We stow away somewhere safe. ask some questions, see eye to eye
+						- We stow her away somewhere safe. ask some questions, see eye to eye
 						- Once we get the answers I'm looking for, I'll personally help her disappear.
 From everyone everywhere.
 Including Myers
 							- Appropriate response
 						- I want to understand her side, thought I have an idea of what I'll hear.
 The system broke her and almost took her life, just like it did to mine